wilfz/CLCL/README.md

 To add a folder, open the viewer, right-click on the location in the templates where you want to add it, and select "Create Folder."

 To rename a folder or item, open the viewer, select the item you want to rename, right-click on it, and select "Rename."
-"Initialize Name" erases the name you set and displays the item's contents as the name.
+"Clear Name" erases the name you set and displays the item's contents as the name.
 If you name an item "-", it will be displayed as a separator in the menu.
 The format and data in the item will be ignored.
 If you add & to the name, the character following it will be used as the shortcut key in the menu.
 If you want to display & itself in the menu, use &&.